The Department of Labor’s Fiduciary Rule

 August 6, 2020

-NAFA submitted a letter in response to the Department of Labor’s request for comments regarding its Notification of Proposed Class Exemption, “Improving Investment Advice for Workers and Retirees.
+NAFA submits a letter in response to the Department of Labor’s request for comments regarding its Notification of Proposed Class Exemption, “Improving Investment Advice for Workers and Retirees.

 July 7, 2020